Idealized 2D Cloud-Resolving Simulations for Tidally Locked Habitable Planets: Results

+In terms of cloud water path and surface precipitation, the results in these two groups show good symmetry between the east and west of the substellar point (Figure \ref{fig:GCM_1D_no_rotation}), which is similar to the CRM results within which planetary rotation is also excluded (Figure \ref{fig:state_1D}).
+When uniformly increasing the surface temperature, the increases in peak values of cloud water path and precipitation (Figure \ref{fig:GCM_1D_no_rotation}(a,b)) are consistent with CRM results (Figure \ref{fig:state_1D}(a,b)), but the increase in cloud width is opposite to the narrowing cloud in CRM results.
+When reducing the day-night surface temperature contrast, the changes in both cloud water path and precipitation are small (Figure \ref{fig:GCM_1D_no_rotation}(c,d)), but the peak value of cloud water path increases with the reduction of temperature contrast, which is opposite to the CRM results (Figure \ref{fig:state_1D}(c,d)).

+To better reflect the reality, we also did three groups of GCM experiments including the effect of planetary rotation.
+The first and second groups have the same configurations as the above GCM experiments of uniformly increasing surface temperature (Figure \ref{fig:SST_GCM}(a)) and reducing surface temperature contrast (Figure \ref{fig:SST_GCM}(b)), except for that rotation is now included.
+In the third group, the surface is coupled to a 50-m slab ocean, rather than with fixed surface temperatures.
+The results of these three groups of experiments are shown in Figures~\ref{fig:GCM_uni}, \ref{fig:GCM_fixm}, \ref{fig:GCM_S}, and \ref{fig:GCM_1D}.
+Again, no experiment of fixed radiative cooling was performed.

-In the first group of the GCM experiments, the cloud fraction, cloud water concentration, and vertical velocity become generally larger when the surface is uniformly warmed (Figure~\ref{fig:GCM_uni}(a-o)).
+In the first group of the GCM experiments with rotation, the cloud fraction, cloud water concentration, and vertical velocity generally become larger when the surface is uniformly warmed (Figure~\ref{fig:GCM_uni}(a-o)).
 But, the width of the ascending branch of the large-scale circulation decreases, as clearly seen in Figure~\ref{fig:GCM_uni}(k-o).
-These trends are roughly consistent with those found in the first group of CRM experiments (Figure~\ref{fig:group_1_state}(f-h and j-l)).
+These trends are roughly consistent with those found in the corresponding group of GCM experiments without rotation (Figure~\ref{fig:GCM_1D_no_rotation}(a \& b)).

-In the second group of the GCM experiments, when the day-night surface temperature contrast is reduced, the convective cloud area becomes wider (Figure~\ref{fig:GCM_fixm}(a-j)), but the strength of the ascending branch of the large-scale circulation becomes smaller (Figure~\ref{fig:GCM_fixm}(k-o)).
-Surprisingly, these trends are also qualitatively consistent with those found in the second group of the CRM experiments (Figure~\ref{fig:group_2_state}(e-l)).
+In the second group of the GCM experiments with rotation, when the day-night surface temperature contrast is reduced, both cloud water path and cloud width increase, the convective cloud area becomes wider (Figure~\ref{fig:GCM_fixm}(a-j)), but the strength of the ascending branch of the large-scale circulation becomes smaller (Figure~\ref{fig:GCM_fixm}(k-o)).
+Surprisingly, these trends are also qualitatively consistent with those found in the corresponding group of the GCM experiments (Figure~\ref{fig:GCM_1D_no_rotation}(c \& d)).